relayphp/Relay.Middleware/README.md

 This package include the following Relay-compatible middleware:

 - _ExceptionHandler_ to handle exceptions from subsequent middleware
+- _StatelessExceptionHandler_ to handle exceptions from subsequent middleware (suitable for multiple request/response cycles)
 - _FormContentHandler_ to deserialize the URL-encoded payload of a PSR-7 request
 - _JsonContentHandler_ to deserialize the JSON payload of a PSR-7 request
 - _JsonDecoder_ to deserialize the JSON payload of a PSR-7 request (**deprecated**)